evilusean/Pysean/Python-Live-Chat-App/README.md

 <img src="https://github.com/evilusean/Pysean/blob/main/Python-Live-Chat-App/static/Images/3Room.jpg"</left>
 </p>

-Line 51, @app.route("/room") routes to the room.html in the templates folder Line 52, Room Function
+Line 51, @app.route("/room") routes to the room.html in the templates folder <br/>
+Line 52, Room Function <br/>
-Line 53-54, Session checks for room, ensures you filled out the home page form and input a name, or if the room has not been created, you can't join
+Line 53-54, Session checks for room, ensures you filled out the home page form and input a name, or if the room has not been created, you can't join <br/>
-Line 55, returns redirect for home if you are missing some information so you can't just join /room Line 57, renders room.html with 4 character code as room name,
+Line 55, returns redirect for home if you are missing some information so you can't just join /room <br/>
+Line 57, renders room.html with 4 character code as room name  <br/>

 <p align="left">
 <img src="https://github.com/evilusean/Pysean/blob/main/Python-Live-Chat-App/static/Images/4Message.jpg"</left>